 We had our own issues after Pearl Harbor.

-And it was after that that Winston Churchill became the guest that would never leave the White House because he he knew the importance of America's involvement.
+And it was after that that Winston Churchill became the guest that would never leave the White House because he knew the importance of America's involvement.

 We were the key to victory.

-Courageous men, you just can't even fathom.
+And it's like, wow, courageous men, you just, you can't even fathom.

 You know, you know you're walking in a certain death.